derekeder/derekeder.com/_posts/blog/2025-08-22-why-i-voted-to-cancel-flock.md

 featured: true
 ---

+---

+**Update**: On August 25, 2025, IL Secretary of State Giannoulias conducted an audit that found Flock Safety's sharing of Illinois license plate camera data with U.S. Customs and
+Border Protection to be in violation of State law.
+[Read more >](https://www.ilsos.gov/news/2025/august/250825d1.pdf)

+---

 On August 5th, 2025, I voted along with the 5-2 majority on the Oak Park Village Board to [cancel our contract with Flock Safety, Inc](https://www.oakpark.com/2025/08/07/oak-park-terminates-flock-license-plate-reader-contract/?relatedposts_hit=1&relatedposts_origin=217244&relatedposts_position=0) and deactivate the 8 Automatic License Plate Reader (ALPR) cameras that have been operating in our community since 2022.

 As a [recently appointed Trustee](https://www.chicagotribune.com/2025/06/19/derek-eder-oak-park-village-board/), this was one of the first substantial votes of my political career, and one that I was proud to make as both a technologist and a public servant.